pavlinamadl/master-thesis/readme.md

 - `create_customers_by_day_sheet()`: Matrix showing which customers are visited on which days
 - Color coding based on satisfaction scores
 - Summary statistics for each day and the entire week
+- Includes alpha parameter information in headers and filenames

 #### `route-visualization-custAndDriverSatisfaction.py`
 Generates visualizations of the routes and statistics: